vsajip/python-gnupg/README.rst

   is set to 'ok' if a key was successfully created, or 'key not created' if that was reported by gpg, or None in any other case.

+* Fixed #164: Provided the ability to add subkeys.
+Thanks to Daniel Kilimnik for the feature request and patch.

 0.4.8
 -----